Meningioma Newport Beach & Orange County, CA

 Magnetic resonance imaging (MRI): This is the preferred way to diagnose meningioma.
 A special dye called a contrast medium is injected into a patient’s vein before the scan to create a clearer picture.

-Stereotactic neurosurgery/Biopsy: Dr. Louis will perform this technique, which uses a needle guided to the tumor or it can be done during surgery when the surgeon can look at the tumor directly.
-This process is crucial as it will dictate the best course of treatment and will also give important information about prognosis.
+Stereotactic neurosurgery/Biopsy: Dr. Louis will perform this technique, which uses a needle guided to the tumor or it can be done during Meningioma surgery in Newport Beach when the surgeon can look at the tumor directly.
+This process is crucial as it will dictate the best course of treatment and will also give important information about the prognosis.

-Treatment option of meningioma by your brain surgeon, Robert Louis, MD, will depend on the location of the meningioma, the patient’s overall health condition and whether the meningioma is benign or malignant.
+Treatment options for meningioma by your brain surgeon, Robert Louis, MD, will depend on the location of the meningioma, the patient’s overall health condition, and whether the meningioma is benign or malignant.